About Pat

 by Pat McDermott

-and two of her dearest warrior friends on a woodland quest for medicinal flowers.
+on a woodland quest for medicinal flowers.

 The hunt, a humdrum assignment for three highly trained Banfian warriors,